canonical/lxd/doc/api-extensions.md

 ## `storage_ceph_osd_pool_size`
 This introduces the configuration keys {config:option}`storage-ceph-pool-conf:ceph.osd.pool_size`, and {config:option}`storage-cephfs-pool-conf:cephfs.osd_pool_size` to be used when adding or updating a `ceph` or `cephfs` storage pool to instruct LXD to create set the replication size for the underlying OSD pools.

+## `network_get_target`

+Adds optional `target` parameter to `GET /1.0/network`.
+When target is set, forward the request to the specified cluster member and return the non-managed interfaces from that member.